Chengdu

-Chengdu is now one of the most important economic, financial, commercial, cultural, transportation, research, and communication centers in China.
-Its economy is diverse, characterized by the machinery, automobile, medicine, food, and information technology industries.
+Chengdu is one of the most important economic, financial, commercial, cultural, transportation, research, and communication centers in China.
+Its economy is diverse, characterized by the machinery, automobile, medical, food, and information technology industries.
 Chengdu is a leading financial hub, ranking 35th globally on the 2021 Global Financial Centres Index.
 Chengdu also hosts many international companies; more than 315 Fortune 500 companies have established branches in the city.
 Chengdu is the third Chinese city with two international airports after Beijing and Shanghai.
 Chengdu Shuangliu International Airport, and the newly built Tianfu International Airport, a hub of Air China and Sichuan Airlines, is one of the 30 busiest airports in the world, and the Chengdu railway station is one of the six biggest in China.
 Chengdu is considered a "Beta + (global second-tier)" city classification (along with Barcelona and Washington, D.C.) according to the GaWC.
 As of 2023, the city also hosts 23 foreign consulates, the fourth most in China behind Beijing, Shanghai, and Guangzhou.
 Chengdu is the seat of the Western Theater Command region of the People's Liberation Army.
 In 2023, Chengdu became the third Chinese city to host the Summer World University Games, after Beijing and Shenzhen.
 In 2025, the city also hosted the World Games.
-It is considered one of the best cities in China to live in, and also a national central city of China.
+It is considered one of China's best cities to live in, and also a national central city.

-Chengdu is one of the world's top 25 cities by scientific research output.
+Chengdu is a major city for scientific outputs, ranking at #21 globally and 2nd in Western China after Xi'an.
 The city is home to the greatest number of universities and research institutes in Western China.
 Notably, these include: Sichuan University, University of Electronic Science and Technology of China, Southwestern University of Finance and Economics, Southwest Jiaotong University, Chengdu University of Technology, Sichuan Normal University, and Xihua University.